 The conditioning classes feature a more dynamic workout to help get and keep the body in shape to practice Aikido.
 While a portion of every Aikido class will be devoted to practice-specific exercises, the conditioning classes focus on strength and movement to help build a strong and flexible body.
 These classes are meant to challenge the student at their current level of ability and are important for beginners and experienced students alike.

 Zazen (seated meditation) is seated, silent meditation.
 Students are taught the correct posture and method of breath counting.
 Zazen is practiced as a way to cut through distractions and delusions and see our original nature.
 With continued effort, meditation can help to bring focus, concentration, and relaxation into our daily lives.
-Logan Square Aikido is affiliated with Daiyuzenji, a Rinzai Zen Temple in Chicago.
+Logan Square Aikido has a training relationship with Daiyuzenji, a Rinzai Zen Temple in Chicago.